xiaoxianyu-office/mm/skills/mechanics/runaigoalselector.md

 A list of AI Goals can be found [here](/Mobs/Custom-AI#ai-goal-selectors)

+> **This is a no-target mechanic, and the affected entity will always be the caster**

 ## Attributes
 | Attribute | Aliases   | Description                                                          | Default |